DaviRain-Su/learn-rust-lang/rust-for-rustaceans/chapter1.md

 Listing 1-8: Lifetimes do not need to be contiguous.

-当我们获取对x的引用时，生命期从1开始。在第一个分支2中，我们立即尝试修改x，将其值改为84，这需要一个&mut x。它发现在获取引用和使用引用之间没有冲突，所以它接受了这段代码。如果你习惯于将生命周期视为作用域的话，这可能会让你感到惊讶，因为r在2的时候仍然在作用域中（在4的时候出了作用域）。但是借贷检查器足够聪明，它意识到如果这个分支被选中，以后就不会再使用r，因此x在这里被可变访问是没有问题的。或者，换句话说，在1处创建的生命期并没有延伸到这个分支：在2处之后没有来自r的流，因此没有冲突的流。然后，借贷检查器在3处的打印语句中发现了r的使用。它沿着路径回到1处，发现没有冲突的使用（2不在该路径上），所以它也接受这个使用。

-The lifetime starts at 1 when we take a reference to x.
+The lifetime starts at `1` when we take a reference to `x`.
 In the first branch 2, we then immediately try to modify x by changing its value to 84, which requires a &mut x.
 The borrow checker takes out a mutable reference to x and immediately checks its use.
 It finds no conflicting